When will my phone get Android 12?

 When will my Samsung phone get Android 12?

 Samsung has released One UI 4 on dozens of devices, churning out updates like nobody's business.
-It's genuinely impressive how far ahead Samsung is of the other manufacturers.
-It even pulled ahead of its own official One UI 4 roadmap.
+It's genuinely impressive how far ahead Samsung is compared with other manufacturers.

 Here is the Samsung Android 12 update list, including the monthly estimates Samsung provided.
-As you'll see, many are well ahead of schedule.
-We've bolded phones that have either fully received it or have begun to receive it in most countries, as of mid-March:
+We've bolded phones that have either fully received it or have begun to receive it in most countries:

 - Galaxy S21